stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “It didn't?”
 Havelock frowned.
 Albert spread his hands.

-“I didn't think so but now...
-I suppose it worked it just went wrong somehow.”
+“I didn't think so but now… I suppose it worked it just went wrong somehow.”

 Something had been niggling at Julia while Albert had been unburdening himself.
 “The ritual needs something specific,” she interjected.
 “Heart's blood.
 From the sacrifice-vessel.
 How did you get hold of that?”